On trajectories of complex-valued interior transmission eigenvalues: Numerical observations

-Next, we consider an ellipse with semi-axis $1$ and $b=0.5$ which can be regarded as a small perturbation of the unit disk.
-Since a separation of variable ansatz does not simplify to a decoupled analytical expression as in \eqref{determinant}, we employ the modified method of fundamental solution (modified MFS) to compute approximate ITEs, see \cite[Section 3.2]{kleefeldpieronek2018} for more details on this algorithm.
-In its original notation, we placed $m_I=10$ nodes on a circle with radius $0.8\cdotp b$ inside the ellipse, $m=40$ collocation points along the ellipse's boundary and $m=40$ source points on an exterior circle with radius $4$.
+Next, we consider an ellipse with semi-axes $1$ and $0.5$ to also investigate non-spherical scatterers.
+Since a separation of variable ansatz does not simplify to a decoupled analytical expression as in \Cref{determinant} or \Cref{determinant2}, we employ the modified method of fundamental solution (modified MFS) to compute approximate ITEs, see \cite[Section 3.2]{kleefeldpieronek2018} for more details on this algorithm.
+In its original notation, we placed $m_I=10$ nodes on a circle with radius $0.4$ inside the ellipse, $m=40$ collocation points along the ellipse's boundary and $m=40$ source points on an exterior circle with radius $4$.
 When refering to the modified MFS in the remainder of this section, we assume that all the auxiliary circles have the same center as the scattering object itself.
-Further, since ITEs are computed within the modified MFS as minimizers of some boundary collocation misfit function, we always take the computed ITE from the previous $n$ as initial guess when incrementing $n$.
+Further, since ITEs are computed within the modified MFS as minimizers of some boundary collocation misfit function, we take the computed ITE from the previous $n$ iteratively as initial guess for the next when incrementing $n$.
 Thus we are only left to set one independent initial guess for the complex-valued ITE at the minimal $n$ of interest which we will fix as $n=4$.

-For the ellipse with semi-axis $1$ and $b=0.5$, we picked $4\pm \mathrm{i}$ and $5\pm \mathrm{i}$ as independent initial guesses to compute the first two complex-conjugated pairs of complex-valued ITE trajectories, respectively.
-The resulting curves for $n\in [4,32]$ are shown in Figure \ref{fig4}.
-Unlike for the disk or the ball, however, the ITE trajectories are not recurrent with respect to IDEs any more, which were computed approximately as $3.777$ and $5.010$ according to the formula given in \cite[pp. 9]{grebenkov}.
-Instead, they tend to spiral down towards a unique IDE without touching the real axis at all.
-We therefore still observe a one-to-one correspondence between IDEs and complex-valued ITE trajectories which is now more generally governed by the limiting behavior of the latter as $n\to \infty$.
+For our ellipse, we picked $4\pm \mathrm{i}$ and $5\pm \mathrm{i}$ as independent initial guesses to compute the first two complex-conjugated pairs of complex-valued ITE trajectories, respectively.
+The resulting curves for $n\in [4,32]$ are shown in \Cref{fig4}.
+Unlike for the disk or the ball, however, the ITE trajectories are not recurrent with respect to DELs any more, which are computed approximately as $3.7771$ and $5.0102$ according to the formula given in \cite[pp. 9]{grebenkov}.
+However, they tend to spiral down towards a unique DEL, cf. \Cref{big2}, without touching the real axis at all.
+Also, we still observe a one-to-one correspondence between DELs and complex-valued ITE trajectories governed by their seemingly convergent behavior as $n\to \infty$.